hm-seclab/open-brski/README.md

 This repository is intented to hold a BRSKI/[RFC 8995](https://datatracker.ietf.org/doc/rfc8995/) and [BRSKI-PRM](https://datatracker.ietf.org/doc/draft-ietf-anima-brski-prm/) reference implementation.

+BRSKI is a secure zero=touch bootstrapping protocol for new devices.
+BRSKI-PRM is an extension of BRSKI with the added feature of server-mode pledges which only begin the enrollment process when triggered by an agent.

 ```
  +-----------+     +-----------+       +--------+   +---------+
    | Registrar-|     | Domain    |       | Domain |   | Vendor  |